openobserve/openobserve-docs/docs/guide/zplane.md

 # Enterprise features

-There are certain features of ZincObserve that are available only in the enterprise version.
+There are certain features of OpenObserve that are available only in the enterprise version.
 All these additional features are provided using zPlane.

 Currently following features are part of enterprise offering through zPlane: